Design and Implement a Filter

 You have now designed a digital lowpass filter using the Digital Filter Design block.

 You can experiment with the Digital Filter Design block in order to design a filter of your own.
 For more information on the block functionality, see the Digital Filter Design block reference page.
-For more information on the Filter Design and Analysis Tool, see FDATool in the Signal Processing Toolbox™ documentation.

-In this topic, you add the lowpass filter you designed in Design a Digital Filter in Simulink to your block diagram.
+In this section, you add the lowpass filter you designed in Design a Digital Filter in Simulink to your block diagram.
 Use this filter, which converts white noise to colored noise, to simulate the low frequency wind noise inside the cockpit:

 If the model you created in Design a Digital Filter in Simulink is not open on your desktop, you can open an equivalent model by typing